christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 I believe that maintaining eventual consistency in the application layer is too heavy of a burden for developers.
 Read-repair code is extremely susceptible to developer error; if and when you make a mistake, faulty read-repairs will introduce irreversible corruption into the database.
 -->

 Accordingly, we opted for strong consistency as the strongest of the identified models.
 It allows the event store to act as a platform that suits all use cases at least regarding safety.
 In addition, this allows us to built for a set of use cases where data safety is a top priority, and enables use cases where patterns that include the non-occurrence of events are to be detected.
+New distributed storage systems that we analyzed have proven that very high throughput is still possible in practice when a strongly consistent replication protocol is applied (see subchapter [@sec:previous-work] for examples).
 With strong consistency, we can start with a prototypical implementation that is easy to understand, compared to other protocols.
 We then evaluate this implementation to understand the trade-offs for latency and availability not only in theory, but also in practice.
 We are aware that this introduces network latency and decreases the maximum throughput on a single stream, while this effect can be mitigated with horizontal scaling through partitioning and sharding.
 Many popular distributed databases have proven that extremely high throughput rates are possible even with strong consistency, as we have shown in section [@sec:previous-work].
 This serves as a basis for future work, that could result in a distributed ChronicleDB that allows users to choose their consistency level on a per-stream basis, or even across streams.
+What we found so far—and this is backed by our observations of other distributed systems—is that metadata should always be distributed with strong consistency, even if data is replicated with a lower consistency level, so that the clients and the cluster nodes themselves never assume an inconsistent cluster state, which can lead to erroneous behavior.

 We identified a few strategies how to cope with out-of-order events for those clients with strong ordering requirements by event time.
 We decided to implement a lightweight buffer to cover the inconsistency window, while we do not implement advanced techniques due to the limited scope of this work.
 For clients that want to process events by insertion time, linearizability on the data perspective is sufficient to ensure consistency on the client perspective, even if the events occur out-of-order.